 Good Friday spikes crawfish sales and traditions

-BATON ROUGE- Tony’s Seafood is serving up more than just food this Good Friday; it's serving up tradition.
+BATON ROUGE - Tony’s Seafood is serving up more than just food this Good Friday; it's serving up tradition.

 “Easter weekend is crawfish weekend, and Tony’s is the place that you want to be to get the best crawfish right in town,” said Victoria Thomas.